jorinvo/me/content/post/find-short-usernames.md

 If you need to create a new identity for a project and you don't care about the name, you might as well pick a short name.

 For a tech project you probably need a Github organization and a Twitter account.

-Luckily Unix is awesome and we can write a quick script so search for names:
+Luckily Unix is awesome and we can write a quick script to search for names:

 <script src="https://gist.github.com/jorinvo/58d4387925d6dee1ba4fcb231301d86c.js"></script>